ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_26_OceanHeatContent.md

 This is a time series of ocean heat content, with four panes.
-On the left, the figure shows the change (relative to 1971) in heat content of the total global Ocean.
+On the left, the figure shows the change (relative to 1971) in heat content of the total global ocean.
 The red area is the 5-95 percentile range of the CMIP6 ensemble and the grey area is the observational record.